-Soviet Ambassador Jacob A. Malik said scientists had concluded that a future weather weapons arsenal might even include the ability to create "accoustic fields on the sea and ocean surface to combat individual ships or whole flotillas."
+Soviet Ambassador Jacob A.

+Malik said scientists had concluded that a future weather weapons arsenal might even include the ability to create '{accoustic fields on the sea and ocean surface to combat individual ships or whole flotillas."

 The Senate's subcommittee on oceans and international environment recently held hearings on the subject of weather modification.
-Several witnesses testified that even limited, peaceful research-such as that done by the Agriculture and Interior
+Several witnesses testified that even limited.

-Departments to control rainfall-could lead later to deadly forms of climate alternation.
+peaceful research-such as that done by the Agriculture and Interior Departments to control rainfall could lead later to deadly forms of climate alternation. to control lightning to create such low frequency oscillations in the ionosphere.